AC34/loose-node-doc/README.md

 ### 5 About
 #### 5.1 Intention
 This generator is aimed at parsing single object Node.js app that exports some methods traceable from the root object.
-Doesn't work on browser side js.
+Doesn't work on browser-side js.

 If your code has a tree structure that exports methods as branches, then this generator might be able to help you generate documents for your codes.